jawhar-healthcare/MedicareAdvantage_Pre_Conversion_LTV/README.md

 - CatBoost model training on MLFlow with MA data and Synthetic CMS MA data.
 - Training, testing and evaluation of regression metrics and SHAP analysis by @Rutvik.
 - Single estimator fit and Hyperparameter Tuner fits included.

+### Pipfile
+- Pipfile facilitates the creation of a virtual environment or a pipenv (pip environment) in the MLflow container

+### Pipfile.lock
+- This file is created automatically when we build a pipenv